tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 $ cd website-project
 ```

-Now create a "index.html","about.html", and "contact.html" file with <span class="notice">touch filename/s</span>.
+Now create an "index.html", "about.html", and "contact.html" file with <span class="notice">touch filename/s</span>.
 The "website-project" directory is where your project and repo will be located.

 <span class="hl-info">terminal</span>
 ```bash